microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 #### Kickoff

-Begin with a brief kickoff: Recap the purpose of the session; allow attendees to briefly introducte themselves; share the agenda; and explicitly state the objectives, roles, and responsibilities of team members.
+Begin with a brief kickoff: Recap the purpose of the session; allow attendees to briefly introduce themselves; share the agenda; and explicitly state the objectives, roles, and responsibilities of team members.

 #### Discovery

 The goal of this section is to understand the project goals and requirements - from a business and a technical perspective.

 What is the current state of the application and the desired state?
 What is the business driver for this change?
 Are there any pain points?